noiseprotocol/noise_spec/noise.md

  * **`HASH(input)`**: `SHA2-256(input)`

-7. Handshake and Protocol names
+7. Handshake and protocol names
 =========================

 To produce a **concrete handshake name** for `HandshakeState.Initialize()` you